Integralist/integralist.co.uk/content/page/resume.md

 ## Impact!

-I'd like to share the various things I've worked on over the years and the impact/value this work has provided.
+I'd like to share the projects I've worked on over the years and the impact/value this work has provided.

-**NOTE**: The large majority of my 'impact' has been as a _remote_ worker.
-My hope is that the following list demonstrates how I've successfully made a positive impact (both as an IC and as a Team Lead) while also being a 100% remote worker with a family to support and balance against.
+**NOTE**: My 'impact' has primarily been as a _remote_ worker.
+My hope is that the following list demonstrates how I've made a positive impact (both as an IC and as a Team Lead) while also being a 100% remote worker with a family to support and balance against.

 - [Impact at Fastly](#impact-fastly)
 - [Impact at BuzzFeed](#impact-buzzfeed)